 Hiring a licensed solar installer is critical.
 This helps ensure that the work is done properly using current best installation practices.
 In Missouri, it's the responsibility of counties and cities issue contracting licenses.
 However, all contractors must register with the Missouri Secretary of State.

 Check consumer review platforms like TrustPilot, the Better Business Bureau (BBB), and Google Reviews to see feedback from past customers about local solar companies.
-Detailed reviews can help you evaluate a company's reliability and customer service.
+Detailed reviews can help you assess a company's reliability and customer service.
 Use caution with providers that have no reviews or mostly negative ones.

 Incentive Type: PACE Financing